What is 6S Lean?

-Achieving 100% safety is never an easy task, but through incorporating safety to the original 5S method, you can help improve working conditions in your organization.
+Achieving 100% safety is never an easy task, but through incorporating safety to the original 5S method—and kaizen, you can help improve working conditions in your organization.
 Workers can not only focus on completing tasks for the day but can also habitually contribute to the overall workplace safety.

 Make your workplace clean and safe!
 Do it the 6S way!
 Get started by downloading these free 5S and 6S use cases for the iAuditor mobile app.